More than meals: Program checks on well-being of others in extreme heat

 WICHITA, Kan.
-(KSNW) – For almost forty years, Alberta Nichols has delivered meals to senior citizens in Wichita.
+(KSNW) – For almost 40 years, Alberta Nichols has delivered meals to senior citizens in Wichita.

 “It’s very rewarding for me to be able to be doing something to help others,” said Nichols.